Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Removed the progress and its report positions from SplashInfo.

-The splashes are the ones who are rensponsible for setting their own progress positions.
+The splashes are the ones who are responsible for setting their own progress positions.

 * Removed properties:
   - ProgressWritePositionX